Tea + Teaware

 About Banko Yaki

-Based in the Mie Prefecture, the art of Banko Yaki is a traditional ceramic technique that is entrenched with Japanese culture.
-Dating back to the 18th century, Banko Yaki ceramics offer unique heat resistance and a beautiful but practical composition in muted, earthy colors.
-These pieces continue to honor an ancient art in a modern world by reshaping the past to fit the needs of the future.
+Based in Mie Prefecture, banko yaki is a traditional ceramic art style entrenched in Japanese culture.
+Since their creation in the 18th century, banko yaki ceramics offer unique heat resistance and beautiful but practical compositions in muted, earthen colors.
+These pieces continue to honor an ancient technique in the modern world by reshaping the past to fit the needs of the present.

 Dimensions: 7.28” W x 5.98” D x 3.35” H